 Instructor(s): Thomas J. Hall

-- Three months of online access (from date of purchase) to the 60 minute presentation
+- 90 days of online single-user access (from date of purchase) to the 60 minute presentation

 - Integrated knowledge checks to reinforce key concepts